MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-rename-source-table.md

 All materialized views referencing *OldName* will be updated to point to *NewName*, as part of the  [`.rename table`](../rename-table-command.md) command.

 > [!NOTE]
 > The command will only work if the source table is referenced directly in the materialized view query.
-If it is referenced from a stored function invoked by the view query, the command will fail, since it cannot update the stored function.
+If the source table is referenced from a stored function invoked by the view query, the command will fail, since the command cannot update the stored function.